 As always, preparing a bootable USB with Rufus is relatively simple.
 After downloading and running the software, select your USB flash drive, select your partition and target system type, browse to your Windows ISO, and then click the Start button to begin its job.
 Your bootable USB should be ready in a few minutes.
 For your information, Rufus is much faster than the official Windows USB/DVD Download Tool or any other software out there for this purpose.

-And if you would like to prepare Windows To Go drive (installing Windows to a USB drive) instead of creating bootable USB, after selecting the ISO file of Windows OS, you need to select Windows To Go option instead of the default Standard Windows Installation option.
+If you would like to prepare a Windows To Go drive (installing Windows to a USB drive) instead of creating a bootable USB, after selecting the ISO file of Windows OS, you need to select the Windows To Go option instead of the default Standard Windows Installation option.

-Last but not least, unlike many other so-called free software, Rufus software does not include any malware and junkware.
+Last but not least, unlike many other so-called free software, Rufus software does not include any malware or junkware.